juliaballiet/mean-stack-todo/README.md

 [X] - client-side DELETE route
 [ ] - client-side PUT route
 [ ] - server-side PUT route
+[ ] - change styling if task is complete
+[ ] - complete README.md file

 Next Steps
 Features that you would like to add at some point in the future.